sachin-2-github/kodekloudtaks-hashnode/cljwvikto000209mgdi4606q5.md

 *<mark>Please ensure to review the task instructions carefully and modify the commands according to your specific server, username, and other relevant details.</mark>*

-1. ssh into storage server.
+1. ssh into the storage server.

 2. Install the git package: